3PL Companies: How to Choose the Right 3PL Partner

 An experienced company with a diverse resume and experience gives you a head start on entering or fine-tuning your current supply chain operations.

-Second – Verify they Offer the Correct Services for your Industry
+Verify They Offer the Correct Services for Your Industry

 The best thing about working with a 3PL is that their services are typically scalable based on your needs.
 However, there are some third-party shipping companies that are not best suited for you because they don't specialize in the supply chain services you need.
 For example, if you're an eCommerce business that specializes in drop-shipping, a 3PL that doesn't offer eCommerce drop-shipping solutions will not be of much benefit.

-If you’re going to hire someone to manage your shipping and receiving department inside your business and provide them with keys to your facility, you’ll check their references – right?
+If you're going to hire someone to manage your shipping and receiving department inside your business and provide them with keys to your facility, you'll check their references – right?
 Hiring a third-party logistics company should have the same hiring methodology.
-While they are outsourced agents, checking their references will provide you with verification of a few important items.
+While outsourcing your logistics to a third party has clear advantages, checking their references will still provide you with verification of a few important items.